atreish/atreish/README.md

 - 🔭 I’m currently working on organizing my projects for Github 🤣
-- 🌱 I’m currently reviewing Linear Algebra
+- 🌱 I’m currently reviewing Python coding techniques.
-- 👯 I’m looking to collaborate on Github Repository for responses to LeetCode responses.
+- 👯 I’m looking to collaborate on Github Repository for responses to LeetCode Top Interview Questions.
 - 🤔 I’m looking for help with landing a Data Scientist / Machine Learning Engineering job in New York City.
 - 💬 Ask me about Machine Learning & Envorinmental Issues
 - 📫 How to reach me: atreishramlakhan@gmail.com